shellspec/shellspec/README.md

 ### Mock and Stub

-Currently, shellspec does not provide any special function for mocking / stubbing.
+Currently, ShellSpec does not provide any special function for mocking / stubbing.
 But redefining a shell function can override existing shell function or external command.
 It can be used for mocking / stubbing.